sblevens/web-development-final-project/README.md

 >>npm install cors --save

 Usage: With no database implemented yet, all we have to do is start the front-end Within the ClientApp folder run the following command
 >>ng serve

 It will open on http://localhost:4200/

+Contributing:
+Contributions not accepted

+Credits:
+Sami Blevens

+License:
+No license